INDIANA JONES AND ARCHAEOLOGY IN THE MEDITERRANEAN WORLD

 - David Damrosch, The Buried Book: The Loss and Rediscovery of the Great Epic of Gilgamesh

-Paul Bahn (ed.), The History of Archaeology: an Introduction (Optional but a good overview of the history of archaeology)
+- Paul Bahn (ed.), The History of Archaeology: an Introduction (Recommended)

-THE INSTRUCTOR: Arna Elezovic has a PhD from the UW History Department.
-She studies mostly modern Europe, the history of archaeology, the late Ottoman Empire, and Bronze Age Greece.
-She has taught introductory and intermediate interdisciplinary writing courses, and her own comparative history multiple times.
+The instructor, Arna Elezovic, is a PhD candidate in the UW History Department.
 She came to graduate school after a long stint as a compliance analyst.
-Email Arna at firstname.lastname@example.org with any questions about the course.
+Now, she studies mostly modern Europe from 1789 to the 1920-30s.
+Email Arna at email@example.com with any questions about the course.